 These keto lemon bars have a thick, rich buttery shortbread-like crust and a silky, tangy lemon custard on top.
-The perfect recipe to have as a keto recipe because a serving has only 2g net carbs.
-Dust of powdered sweetener is all you need to make this recipe even better.
+This is the perfect dessert because a serving has less than 2g net carbs.

 Without any doubt, I’m a dessert kind of girl.
 I remember eating all the sweets at family dinners before getting to the main course.
 This lemon bar recipe is special to me because my grandmother used to make it all the time.